leitoraincomum/leitoraincomum.github.io/ReadMe.md

-## Site desenvolvido para a Disciplina de Desenvolvimento de Sistemas
+## Site desenvolvido para a Disciplina de Desenvolvimento de Sistemas (maio/2021)

-Para ver o trabalho escrito, clique [aqui](https://github.com/leitoraincomum/leitoraincomum.github.io/blob/d79dbc769a92223aaaa924d2c8322b538d97a62a/downloads/Desenvolvimento%20de%20Sistemas%20Portf%C3%B3lio%2005052021.pdf)
+Para ver o trabalho escrito, clique [aqui](\downloads\Desenvolvimento de Sistemas Portfólio 05052021.pdf)
 ## Documentação do projeto original

+Esse portfólio foi inspirado no modelo feito por @Lilykhan786 e disponibilizado no [Replit](https://replit.com/@templates/Portfolio-Site-Template).
+Um modelo original, foi pensado em formato de **Landing Page**, mas o projeto foi pensado para ser apresentado em formato de site de múltiplas páginas e assim nasceu esse formato.
+Foram alterados apenas pouco do arquivo HTML e CSS, não houveram alterações no JavaScript.

++ Imagens: autorais.

-## Portfolio Website Template
+## Portfolio Website Template (Documentação Original)

 This is a simple responsive portfolio website template that I made for Repl.it template jam.
 You can use it and make it yours by changing things and colors to your style and liking!
 I made it with a lot of hard work, love and of course with code :) I'm not a professional coder, but i tried my best to make it look cool and yet still keep it simple.
 While working with JS i got many errors, but thanks to [Kakashi](https://repl.it/@apoorvsingal) for fixing them.
 Also thanks to all people on discord who provided feedback and suggestions, especially Panda and Kub! :D